Best Business Loans for Restaurants & Bars

 - Excellent to poor credit score considered

-- Lower monthly or annual revenue requirements than those of traditional business loans
+- Lower monthly or annual revenue requirements than those of traditional loans

-- Fast and simple process with the same day to next business day funding
+- Fast and simple application process with the same day to next day funding

 Restaurant kitchens are the core of the operation.
 The equipment in the kitchen is expensive and costly.
-Equipment financing usually comes in the form of leasing or term loans.
-The equipment is used as collateral, and decisions are also made based on the credit of the business owner and the health of the business financials.
+Equipment restaurant funding usually comes in the form of leasing or a term equipment loan.
+Equipment is used as collateral, and decisions are made based on business owners’ personal credit and the business’s financial health.

 Benefits of Equipment Financing: